-Awarded the "Industrial Design Award" sponsored by General Motors "Celebrates form and function in an efficiently designed machine that effectively addresses the game challenge."
-(A first for the team.)
+Awarded the “Industrial Design Award” Sponsored by General Motors “"Celebrates form and function in an efficiently designed machine that effectively addresses the game challenge."
+(The second year in a row for this award)

-April 26-29th FIRST'S WORLD CHAMPIONSHIPS, ST. LOUIS - We hope to be there this year! - AND WE WERE!!!
-With 10 days to plan and arrive in St. Louis, the team scrambled to get things organized while the school, community, and our families rallied to make sure we could travel to Missouri.
-Our robot "D6" was shipped to St. Louis and the team followed in caravan form - pick-up truck, trailer, and 3 minivans carrying 13 students, 6 mentors, and 4 additional parents.
-We were joined in St.Louis by 2 more mentors and 2 more parents.
-WHAT AN AMAZING EXPERIENCE FOR ALL!
+APRIL 25-28th FIRST WORLD CHAMPIONSHIPS, DETROIT - For the second year in a row, DEMON ROBOTICS WENT TO WORLDS!
+We were slightly more prepared than the year before, but the short notice kept us on our toes with planning!
+Our robot “D7” was shipped to Detroit and the team followed in caraVAN form - luggage trailer towed and SIX minivans (7 vehicles total) carrying 28 students, 8 mentors, and 8 additional involved parents!
+The drive out consisted of car bonding and good music, 9 hours is a lot of quality time in a car!
 Competition was fierce and we competed at the same level we did all season.
 Although we did not make it to the finals, the team enjoyed watching matches as much as they did competing in them.
+While our match play at Worlds was not what we wanted, we had such an amazing experience meeting other teams from around the world.
+Our record of 1 Win - 9 Loss was not what we knew in our hearts, that was ALL WINS FOR SUCH A GREAT EXPERIENCE!
 We met people from all over the world from different FRC teams, we attended workshops and listened to inspiring speakers.
 Students were able to visit with many representatives from Universities that offer scholarships to FIRST students and speak with representatives from businesses from around the globe that are looking to hire FIRST alumni.
 There was a Robo-Prom for students to attend one evening since students missed their school's Prom.
-During the opening and closing ceremonies there were incredible professional entertainers that put on a show that had everyone on their feet.
+We had many once-in-a-lifetime experiences, and the team grew even closer as a family, something we are so proud of.
 This will be a trip, a competition, an event they will never forget...
 AND now that we have experienced it, WE WANT TO GO BACK!

 History of Team 4342